Ackee-Blockchain/wake/docs/fuzzer.md

 ## Python bindings
 To make working with contracts a bit easier, Woke fuzzer generates Python bindings from smart contract's ABI into the `pytypes` directory of the project.

+## Coverage
+Woke fuzzer comes with coverage tracking for fuzz tests.
+It is enabled for one process by default but can be either disabled by specifying `0` as a number of processes or enabled for more processes should they have their coverage tracked using `-c` or `--cov-proc-count` option.
+You can also use `-v` or `--verbose-coverage` to get quick summary in CLI about function call counts.
+Detailed coverage for use with VS Code IDE and Tools for Solidity is exported to files `woke-coverage.sol` and `woke-coverage-per-trans.cov`.
+The `per-trans` one only tracks each program counter once per transaction.

+The coverage tracks following information:
+* Number of times a function, modifier and constructors were called
+* Number of times an applied modifier for function was called
+* Number of times a parent constructor was called as a 'modifier'
+* Branch coverage with number of times each branch was taken

+Branch coverage has branches for both Solidity and Yul and a branch is created every time a flow control structure or a function call is used.

+!!! warning
+    It may happen that the coverage won't be able to find program counters for modifiers and reports an error.
+Try turning off compiler optimizations in configuration.

 ## Recommended directory structure